 To ensure that your form has been properly configured, we recommend testing it by submitting it.
-If your form doesn't appear on the Dashboard in the Activity feed, please double check the tracking code is on the page, and then review the form troubleshooting guide.
+If you already had the page open prior to tracking the form, please refresh the page before submitting it.

 Create a Journey using your form